galaxyproject/galaxy_mentor_network/content/blog/2022-01-30-hello-world.md

 Whoop whoop!

 Galaxy Mentor Network (GMN) is a community of mentors and mentees.
-The GMN is launching a two-month mentoring program designed for Galaxy community members to come together as mentors and mentees to achieve a goal, share knowledge and expertise, ask questions, receive feedback, network, and most of all, get support from peers(mentors) without having to wait for days for a response from the community via the Help Forum or communication channels.
+The GMN is launching a **two-month mentoring program** designed for Galaxy community members to come together as mentors and mentees to achieve a goal, share knowledge and expertise, ask questions, receive feedback, network, and most of all, get support from peers (mentors).

 <!-- The image is not rendering: ![Image showing the program timeline](./images/Program_timeline.svg)-->